sadanandpai/javascript-code-challenges/challenges/primitives-challenges.md

 <br />

-#### Q2
-### Write a function which returns true if given value of number is an integer without using any inbuilt functions
+### Q. Write a function which returns true if given value of number is an integer without using any inbuilt functions
 ```js
 // Example
 isInt(4.0);        // true